the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 Below we provide some insight into what was important for us to consider during the event.

 **Code of Conduct**
 We put together a code of conduct for the event that reflected our values and the values of the community we aimed to create during the symposium.
 It also summarised the expectations of participants joining the symposium and laid out reporting guidelines and contact points for if the code of conduct was breached during the event.

-Please find our Code of Conduct [here](https://hackmd.io/@7D_si7-qQwKdepUrj7_AzA/DER_CoC).
+Please find our code of conduct [here](https://hackmd.io/@7D_si7-qQwKdepUrj7_AzA/DER_CoC).

 Additionally, overall, below we highlight some points that we actioned to ensure that the hybrid format and the event were accessible: